tic-do-institute/Defensive-Functional-Decoupling-Model/README.md

 If you use this code or model in your research, please cite the accompanying manuscript (citation details will be updated upon publication).

 **Current Reference:** Shiga, T. (2026). *Bistable Precision Dynamics and Informational Reversal: A Computational Mechanism of Defensive Functional Decoupling*.
 TIC-DO Institute.
-(Under Review)
+(Submitted)

 ---